varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 ## Model

 First I transformed the categorical variables into dummy variables and also split the data into train and test sets with a test size of 30%.
-To choose the best model I tried Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor or Lgbm Regressor .
+To choose the best model I tried Lasso (l1), Kernel Ridge (l2), Elastic NNet, Xgb Regressor, or Lgbm Regressor.
 I created a Pipeline with Hyperparameter Tuning using Grid Search and 10 K-Folds shuffled.
 The score used will be neg_root_mean_squared_error.

 ## Model performance